ddavef/retouched/setup.md

 `your_private_ip registry.monkeysecurity.com`
 `your_private_ip playbrassmonkey.com`

+**If you are using the modified app, then you should put 192.168.1.115 as the private IP since your PC needs to be configured for that IP.**

 If your phone is rooted, you can also use a module like bindhosts to redirect the domains on your phone.